An example of a product analytics dashboard showing checkout conversion rates.

 3. Onboarding funnel analysis

-Conversion funnels allow you to visualize and measure how users progress through a series of steps (like registration to product adoption).
+Conversion funnels allow you to visualize and measure user progress through a series of steps (from registration to product adoption).
 Analyzing these funnels can identify new opportunities for improvement and growth.

 An example of a funnel analysis in the FullStory platform.